microsoft/AcademicContent/Labs/Content in draft/Blockchain (Rate My Professor)/Blockchain on Azure.md

 Smart contracts are designed to be used by applications that use the blockchain for secure transactions.
 In this exercise, you will run a Web site written in Node.js that uses the "ratemyprof" contract.
 The app allows users to enter ratings for professors.
 The data is stored in the blockchain.
 The app uses a library named [web3.js](https://github.com/ethereum/web3.js/), which wraps the [Ethereum RPC API](https://ethereumbuilders.gitbooks.io/guide/content/en/ethereum_json_rpc.html) and dramatically simplifies code for interacting with smart contracts.
 Note that there are also web3 libraries available for other languages, including .NET, Java and Python.

-1. Create a directory named "RateMyProf" to serve as the project directory for the Web site.
-Open the zip file containing the [source code for the Web site]() and copy its contents into the "RateMyProf" directory.
+1. Create a directory named "Profrates" to serve as the project directory for the Web site.
+Open the zip file containing the [source code for the Web site](#) and copy its contents into the "Profrates" directory.

-1. In a terminal or PowerShell window, ```cd``` to the "RateMyProf" directory.
+1. In a terminal or PowerShell window, ```cd``` to the "Profrates" directory.
 If you are running Windows, execute the following command to install [Windows-Build-Tools](https://www.npmjs.com/package/windows-build-tools), which enables native Node modules to be compiled on Windows:

 	```
 	npm install -g --production windows-build-tools